ylee845/ylee845.github.io/_pages/about.md

 - Manufacturing and quality control

 I am particularly interested in problems involving dental image analysis, forecasting, anomaly detection, root cause analysis, and control.
+The best way to reach me is via email at ylee845@gatech.edu.
+I warmly welcome collaborations and discussions related to research.